Sleep Cycle Calculator

 Calculate and review

-See the wake up time, cycle breakdown, chart, and export options.
+See the wake-up time, cycle breakdown, chart, and scenario comparison.
 Save scenarios to compare plans.

 What sleep cycles are

 Sleep is often described as repeating cycles that include lighter sleep, deeper sleep, and REM sleep.
 Many people feel groggy if they wake during deeper sleep, sometimes called sleep inertia.
-Planning a wake up near the end of a cycle can feel easier for some people.
+Planning a wake-up near the end of a cycle can feel easier for some people.
+Each cycle typically lasts about 90 minutes, although the exact duration can vary from person to person and from night to night.
+Understanding how these cycles work can help you choose a bedtime and alarm time that aligns with your natural sleep pattern, potentially making mornings feel more refreshed.

 How this calculator works